flowmodor/flowmodor/src/pages/blog/flowtime-technique-the-best-pomodoro-alternative-for-time-management.md

 ---
 title: Flowtime Technique - the best Pomodoro alternative for time management
 date: 2023/12/31
 description: The Flowtime Technique a.k.a.
-Flowmodoro is the best Pomodoro alternative for time management.
-In this blog I'll explain the difference between them and how to implement Flowmodoro.
+Flowmodoro is the best Pomodoro Technique alternative for time management.
+Learn the difference between them and how to implement Flowmodoro.
 brief: Understand why Flowmodoro is better than Pomodoro and how to implement it
 layout: ../../layouts/BlogLayout.astro
 ---